mlanza/ai-literacy/301/05-text-adventures.md

 If you’ve been following from earlier chapters, you’ll remember: we stretched out the process *on purpose*.
 Not to be tedious.
 But to give the model room to **switch roles**, adapt its behavior, and move fluidly across steps that once required human hands.

-This is what you want.
-Not tools, but **competencies**.
+That’s what you’ve wanted all along: **competencies**.

 ## Booting Brains

 But how does this actually work?
-Not technically — conceptually.
+Conceptually.

 For the model to decide *what* to do, *when*, and *how*, it needs the right backdrop.
 It needs what we've called process artifacts and some call **resources**.